Just how healthy are your muscles and joints?

 In some cases, muscle twitching can also be the result of very high alcohol consumption.2 Alcohol is yet another thing that may affect the body's ability to take in nutrients and electrolytes that are important for the health of the muscles.3

-Muscle twitching may arise when the body is tired or sleep deprived, particularly if you then go on to exercise.
+Being tired or sleep deprived could trigger muscle twitches, particularly if you then go on to exercise.

-The brain uses chemical signals called neurotransmitters to communicate with the body but, when we are sleep deprived, the brain's ability to send these signals is reduced.
+The brain uses chemical signals called neurotransmitters to communicate with the body but, when we have a lack of sleep, the brain's ability to send these signals is reduced.
 This can result in it sending extra signals to the muscle fibres, thus resulting in a twitch.
 These neurotransmitters may also build up in the brain which may also cause twitching.

-In some cases, certain medications such as antidepressants, and those used to control blood pressure, may result in muscle twitching.
-Some antidepressants have a stimulating effect and this can cause involuntary contractions of muscle fibres, whilst blood pressure medications can influence the balance of electrolytes.
+In some cases, certain medications such as antidepressants, blood pressure medications or water pills, may result in muscle twitching.
+Some antidepressants have a stimulating effect in order for them to work properly, and this can cause involuntary contractions of muscle fibres, whilst blood pressure medications can influence the balance of electrolytes.

 If you think that your medication could be behind your symptoms then visit your GP for further advice.
 It is really important that you do not alter your medication before consulting a doctor.